chanduo5/HackerRank_problems/Collections.deque().md

 2. **Simplicity:** Using a `for` loop and conditional checks ensures the code is concise and easy to follow.
 3. **Scalability:** Handles up to 100 operations, adhering to the problem's constraints.

-Does this explanation clarify the task and the code for you?
-Let me know if you'd like further help with testing or adapting the code!